DylanMoriarty/moriartynaps/app/_posts/0000-22-10-maps-of-home.md

 {% include postimg.html imgsrc="posts/13-home/midwest.png" class="inline-img" %}

 For those who read <a href="https://moriartynaps.org/maps-from-isolation/" target="_blank">Maps from Isolation</a>, I went with driving to make the trip.
+As much fun as walking halfway across the country could have been...

 {% include chapter1.html %}2.
 {% include chapter2.html %}Islands in the Stream
 {% include chapter3.html %}

 Of course, the specter of Covid-19 looms large over this homecoming.
 In lieu of “_welcome back drinks_, there’s instead “_friendly hand waves from porches_.”
-It continues to be a weird pseudo-prescence.
+It continues to be a weird pseudo-presence.
 Despite being more physically nearby to folks, quarantining makes it hard to feel that much actually closer.

-For the most part, conversations follow a similar trajectory – covid sucks, isolation is a bummer, but we're perservering.
+For the most part, conversations follow a similar trajectory – covid sucks, isolation is a bummer, but we're persevering.
 Without the opportunity to do things with others, or share experiences that aren't plague related, conversations can feel surface level.

 {::nomarkdown}
   </article>